Reewr/promise-phantom/docs/webpage.md

 <a name="Page+renderBase64"></a>
 ### page.renderBase64(format)
-[renderBase64](http://phantomjs.org/api/webpage/method/render-base64.html)Renders the webpage to an image buffer and returns the result as aBase64-encoded string representation of that image.*Developer note*: PhantomJS says to support gifs, but Qt (library it is using)does not support it.
-There is also an issue regarding this functionand the return of empty strings when using gifs:[issue](https://github.com/ariya/phantomjs/issues/13135)
+[renderBase64](http://phantomjs.org/api/webpage/method/render-base64.html)Renders the webpage to an image buffer and returns the result as aBase64-encoded string representation of that image.*Developer Note*: PhantomJS says to support `GIF` images, however,the documentation on[Qt ImageWriter](http://doc.qt.io/qt-4.8/qimagewriter.html#supportedImageFormats)does not include `GIF`.
+Use with caution.
+There is also an issue on [this](https://github.com/ariya/phantomjs/issues/13135)

 **Kind**: instance method of <code>[Page](#Page)</code>
 **Promise**: <code>string</code>            base64-encoded string